Max-Derner/python-lessons/Lesson_00/05_operations.md

 some_list == []  # this evaluates to True if "some_list" is an empty list
 ```
 There are occasions where you should use the keyword `is` instead of `==`.
 This is when you want to assert that they are the same object.
-In Python, there is one `True`, one `False`, and one `None`.
+In Python, `True`, `False`, `None`, and `...` are all singleton objects.
 So if you're testing for equality to one of those values, you need to use the `is` keyword.
 So you'll end up with expressions like:
 ``` python
 something is True
 something_else is None